 There are several documents which have previously guided, or currently guide, Lake Illawarra's management.
-A detailed review of actions within the relevant documents has been conducted, and is provided in Table C-1.
+A detailed review of actions within the relevant documents was conducted by Baxter, C., Blackburn, K., Gangaiya, P., Weicek D. and Williams, A in 2016 and is published verbatim in Table C-1.
 The review outlines the status of identified management actions in previous and current management plans.
 The management plans reviewed for this audit, and detailed in Table C-1 are: